 Learn more about the 2018 Tax Cuts and Jobs Act

 The few points above are merely a glimpse into the 2018 Tax Cuts and Jobs Act.
 There is more to how this impacts business meals and entertainment deductions.
 Education is key when it comes to any changes in business taxes.

-Join us Thursday, June 14th at 10am PT/1pm ET for our free webcast, The New Rules for Meals & Entertainment Deductions.
+Watch our on-demand webinar, The New Rules for Meals & Entertainment Deductions, for even more on this topic.
 Hear from Ernst & Young's U.S. Meals & Entertainment Practice Leader, Angela Spencer-James, as she discusses the changes in deductibility, what this means for your business, and how to mitigate any risks involved.